 The Hōkūle‘a was the first replica canoe of many.
-Its voyages inspired Hekenukumai Busby from Northland, New Zealand, to build Te Aurere.
-That canoe made a dramatic voyage to Rarotonga early in the voyaging season in 1992.
+Its voyages inspired Hekenukumai Busby from Northland, New Zealand, to build Te Aurere, which made a dramatic voyage to Rarotonga early in the voyaging season in 1992.
 Navigated by Mau Piailug, Te Aurere was battered by storms for days on end.
 The New Zealand Meteorological Service advised the crew to sail in a certain direction, but Piailug, relying on his traditional skills, suggested another.
 Te Aurere followed the advice of the meteorologists and ran into an even worse storm.
-A few days later the same thing happened, but this time the crew decided to follow Piailug.
+A few days later, when the same thing happened, the crew decided to follow Piailug’s advice.
 They sailed into calmer weather.

-In 1995 Te Aurere sailed from the Marquesas Islands to Hawaii with several other modern canoes, including the Tākitimu and Te Au-o-Tonga from Rarotonga, and the Hōkūle‘a and Hawai‘iloa from Hawaii.
+In 1995 Te Aurere sailed from the Marquesas Islands to Hawaii with several other modern canoes, including Tākitimu and Te Au-o-Tonga from Rarotonga, and Hōkūle‘a and Hawai‘iloa from Hawaii.
 On the return trip, Te Aurere sailed non-stop for 30 days from Hawaii to Rarotonga, then on to New Zealand.

-As well as sailing alongside Te Aurere, Te Au-o-tonga made trans-Pacific journeys of its own, proving it is possible to sail from West Polynesia to New Zealand, as Māori ancestors may have done.
-Thomas Davis built Te Au-o-tonga in Rarotonga, and sailed it from Rarotonga to Samoa.
-However, when easterly trade winds proved too strong for a direct return to Rarotonga, Davis sailed south to New Zealand, from there cutting northward to Rarotonga.
+As well as sailing alongside Te Aurere, Te Au-o-tonga made trans-Pacific journeys of its own, proving it was possible to sail from West Polynesia to New Zealand, as Māori ancestors may have done.
+Thomas Davis built Te Au-o-tonga in Rarotonga and sailed it to Samoa.
+When easterly trade winds proved too strong for a direct return to Rarotonga, Davis sailed south to New Zealand before cutting north-east to Rarotonga.